kumahq/kuma-website/app/_src/policies/targetref.md

 spec: ... # spec data specific to the policy kind
 ```

-By default the policy is created in the `default` mesh.
+By default, the policy is created in the `default` mesh.
 You can specify the mesh by using the `kuma.io/mesh` label.

 For example: